hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

   - I enjoyed teaching students algorithms and problem solving techniques, but not so much debugging their code (I guess it's lucky that I didn't end up TAing 213).
   - Received pretty good feedbacks and was also able to gain a much deeper understanding on the course content myself.
 Overall rewarding experience.

-**Major**: Decided to get an additional major in CS.
+**Major**: Decided to get an additional major in CS because otherwise I would have almost nothing to do in my senior year.

 **Workload**: heavy at some point but manageable in general

-**Reflections**: I am still mad about the IS department not letting me take 67-272 and 67-373 together next semester, despite my strong academic standing and proposal to take another CS class before that, which is definitely harder than 272, hence enough preparation for 373.
+**Reflections**: I am still mad about the IS department not letting me take 67-272 and 67-373 together next semester, despite my strong academic standing and proposal to take another CS class before that, which is definitely enough preparation for 373.
 So I cannot graduate in three years because of this one course, which is pretty stupid.
 Ironically the IS department always says they pride themselves in the flexibility of their program, LOL.

 Therefore I made up my mind to get an additional major in CS.
 But this also means I totally could have just taken more CS courses and tried to transfer into SCS in my sophomore year instead...
 (I still can, but at this point where I'm on track to finish both majors in four years anyways, it's not worth doing so anymore.)

+This was also a semester with multiple big changes in life.
+Starting therapy at CaPS definitely helped me manage my anxiety better when facing many uncertainties.

 <br />